PBearson/Get-Started-With-ESP32-OTA/README.md

 ### App Version 1

 To specify the app version, run ```idf.py menuconfig``` and enable the option **Application Manager -> Get the project version from Kconfig**.
 Now a new option appears that says **Project version**, which is set to 1 by default.
 Leave it as is.
 Exit the config menu and make sure to **save your changes**.
 Re-run the build command ```idf.py build``` to incorporate these changes into the firmware.
-Please copy this image/firmware to the server directory /home/iot/server.
+Please copy this image/firmware, which is located in the  to the server directory /home/iot/server.

 Optionally, you can run this firmware now to confirm that the app detects the version.
 Run ```idf.py flash monitor``` to upload the firmware and monitor the console output from the device.
 In the bootloader log, you should see the version detection, as shown below: